This post may include affiliate links. Thank you for your support.

 Instructions

-• Preheat oven to 300-degrees F (conventional) or 275-degrees F (convectional).
+• Preheat Oven to 300-degrees F (conventional) or 275-degrees F (convectional).

-Line a large baking sheet with parchment paper and grease the paper with non-stick cooking spray.
+Line a Large Baking Sheet with parchment paper and grease the paper with non-stick cooking spray.

-• Whisk egg white: In a large bowl, vigorously whisk the egg white until frothy, about 1-2 minutes.
+• Whisk Egg White: In a large bowl, vigorously whisk the egg white until frothy, about 1-2 minutes.

-• Bake.
-Stir.
-Bake: Place nuts in the oven on the middle shelf and bake for 20 minutes.
-Remove nuts and use a flat spatula to lift the nuts off the pan and gently stir.
 Return to the oven and bake for an additional 16-20 minutes, or until nuts are very fragrant and mostly dry to the touch.
-(Note: The candy-coating will continue to harden as the nuts cool!)

-• Serve or Store!
-Serve and enjoy immediately with crudité, cheese boards, salads, pancakes, waffles and more!
-Or store in an airtight container at room temperature for up to 2 weeks.
+• Serve or Store Candied Nuts: Serve and enjoy immediately with crudité, cheese boards, salads, pancakes, waffles and more!

 Notes